-According to the statistics, in Papua New Guinea two thirds of women are constantly exposed to domestic violence and about 50% of women become victims of sexual assaults (in Chimbu and Western Highlands provinces, 97% and 100% respectively of women surveyed said they had been assaulted).
-Majority of local men don’t respect “meris” (“women” in PNG Pidgin), constantly beating them, often using bush knives and axes.
+In PNG a big percentage of local men don’t respect “meris” (“women” in Tok Pisin), constantly beating them, often using bush knives and axes.
 While in traditional villages such attitudes toward women can be attributed to tribal culture, today in Port Moresby violence against women shocks modern society.

 The main danger comes from the Raskol gangs that rule the settlements in the capital city.
 Every day most of the dozens of crimes are reported to be against women from Port Moresby slum areas.
-According to the words of Peter Moses, one of the leaders of “Dirty Dons 585” Raskol gang, raping women is a “must” for the young members of the gang.
-In most Papua tribes, when a boy wants to become a man, he should go to enemy’s village and kill a pig.
-After that, his community will accept him as an adult.
+Peter Moses, one of the leaders of “Dirty Dons 585” Raskol gang, states that raping women is a “must” for the young members of the gang.
+In some New Guinean tribes when a boy wants to become a man, he should go to enemy’s village and kill a pig.
+After that his community will accept him as an adult.
 In industrial Port Moresby women have replaced pigs.
 “First young gang member should steal something, money or a car – and he will be admitted to the gang.
 After that he must prove that his intentions are serious and pass through some kind of “initiation” – rape a woman.
 And it is better if a boy kills her afterwards, there will be less problems with the police”, says 32 years old Moses, who had raped more than 30 women himself.

 Often violence against women in PNG takes savage forms.
 Sorcery-related brutality is very common in many provinces, but mostly in rural areas of the Highlands Region.
 In case of an unexpected death in a village, its residents accuse a random woman (usually a relative of the dead person) and torture her, forcing to admit that she is a witch.
 Many of these "punishments" result in the victim’s death.
 Even if the woman survives, she would be expelled from the community permanently.
 Despite this widespread violence, the PNG Government does not have a program to help victims of sorcery-related violence nor provides any shelter for those women.